bbauska/HTML5-webdev/html-basics.md

 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h4>1.
 Deprecated Tags:</h4>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->

-The following elements are not available in HTML5 anymore and their function is better handled by CSS.
+<p>The following elements are not available in HTML5 anymore and their function is better
+handled by CSS.</p>

 |Sl.No|Tags (Elements)  |    Description        |
 |-----|-----------------|----------------------|